Bags mediated film atomization in a cough machine: Results and Discussion

-In summary, we have analysed physical processes associated with the atomization of a thin film subject to shearing airflow in a closed geometry.
-Our experiments and numerical simulations offer new insight into that the overall fragmentation process that is mediated by the formation of inflated liquid-bags.
-In contrast to previous investigations, we show that the cascade from of the inflated bags to small droplets is controlled by retracting liquid rims bordering the holes that puncture the inflated structures.
-We also reveal the stabilizing effect of fluid viscosity that eventually leads to the generation of smaller droplets.
-More importantly, this fundamental study has profound implications for understanding key processes related to the generation of bioaerosols during violent respiratory manoeuvres.
+In summary, motivated by the generation of bioaerosols during violent breathing manoeuvres, we have analyzed physical processes associated with the atomization of a thin film subject to shearing airflow in a closed geometry.
+Our experiments and numerical simulations illustrate that the overall fragmentation process of a thin film is mediated by the formation of hollow bag-like structures.
+In contrast to previous investigations, we show that the cascade from an inflated bag to small droplets is controlled by the unstable motion of retracting liquid rims that border the holes puncturing the bag.
+Crucially, we find that small droplets generated from such retracting liquid rims collectively carry a large liquid volume than previously thought.
+Accordingly, an effective infection control strategy must emphasize on the reduced transport of such small droplets.
+Importantly, our measurements of the resultant droplet size distribution match well with the some of the previously reported droplet statistics for a real cough.
+However, the influence of a key feature of bioaerosol generation, i.e., viscoelasticity of the muco-salivary fluid, on droplet statistics is yet to be explored.
+We also reveal the stabilizing effect of fluid viscosity in the overall fragmentation process that eventually leads to the generation of smaller droplets.
+Finally, we envisage our investigation to motivate future research addressing the generation of bioaerosols, especially in the context of complex biological fluids.